-14 This could include an attorney, advocate, or support person.
+&lt;sup>14 This could include an attorney, advocate, or support person.

-^{15 &}quot;Available" means the party cannot insist on an Advisor who simply doesn't have inclination, time, or availability.
+&quot;Available" means the party cannot insist on an Advisor who simply doesn't have inclination, time, or availability.
 Also, the Advisor cannot have institutionally conflicting roles, such as being a Title IX administrator who has an active role in the matter, or a supervisor who must monitor and implement sanctions.
+79 | Page c.
+Advisors in Hearings/College-Appointed Advisor

-during the hearing, but must be conducted by the parties' Advisors.
+Under U.S. Department of Education regulations under Title IX, a form of indirect questioning is required during the hearing, but must be conducted by the parties' Advisors.
 The parties are not permitted to directly question each other or any witnesses.
 If a party does not have an Advisor for a hearing, the College will appoint a trained Advisor for the limited purpose of conducting any questioning of the other party and witnesses.